ncoudray/DeepPATH/DeepPATH_code/README.md

 ```

 The difference is that for the train set, the tiles are randomly assigned to the TFRecord files.
 For the test and validation set, it will created 1 TFRecord file per Slide (solution prefered) - though if `one_FT_per_Tile` is `True`, there will be 1 TFRecord file per Tile created.

+For the trainin, the option `MaxNbImages` can be used to threshold the maximum number of images in each dataset.
+Tiles will be randomly selected if the number of tiles available is higher (may be useful to downsampl and balance datasets).

 An optional parameter ```--ImageSet_basename='test'``` can be used to run it on 'test' (default), 'valid' or 'train' dataset